 Increase your knowledge of students’ conceptual development and common difficulties:

-- Understand how students are likely to make progress in their science knowledge over time and how to identify conceptual difficulties.
-Use Atlas of Science Literacy progression-of-understanding maps, diagnostic assessments, and NGSS and the NRC Framework to identify essential prerequisite ideas; see how ideas fit together and contribute to one another; and get a better sense of the preconceptions, misconceptions, and alternative ideas that many students have.
+- Use Atlas of Science Literacy progression-of-understanding maps, NGSS, and the NRC Framework to identify essential prerequisite ideas and see how ideas fit together and contribute to one another.

 Evaluate the alignment of curriculum and instruction to science learning goals:

 - Use tools for evaluating curriculum and instruction in light of the NGSS science learning goals, including the Educators Evaluating the Quality of Instructional Products (EquIP) rubric and Project 2061's research-based curriuclum materials analysis criteria.
 Learn how to apply the rubric and criteria to a model lesson developed by AAAS and BSCS and then analyze a lesson or activity from your own classroom and consider ways to improve it.

 - K-12 science and mathematics teachers, administrators, and curriculum specialists

 - Education researchers

 - Curriculum and assessment developers